 What makes a Home a Dedicated Home?

 While homes may have a designation, there may still exist a mix of diagnoses represented within the home.
-Intentional effort is given to matching the functional abilities, interests and special needs of consumers so that their living environment is a productive, positive and comfortable home.
+Intentional effort is given to matching the functional abilities, interests and special needs of the individuals we serve so that their living environment is a productive, positive and comfortable home.
 Case Managers and families advocate for the needs of the individual and REM Minnesota responds with options that provide high quality choices resulting in customer satisfaction.